Welcome To Our Home Page

 The latest acquisition is a former funeral home at 3 Hay Avenue which was purchased in 2007 and opened in 2009 as an Exhibit Building.
 This made it possible for the society to bring from storage many items that had been donated to us.
 Inside the building are rooms displaying military memorabilia, a medical room with items from local medical doctors, dentists and optometrists, school memorabilia, a community room with displays depicting many Brookville and surrounding area businesses and an agricultural area with tools and information about farm life.
 The building is open March to November on the 2nd Sunday of the month from 2:00 to 4:00 pm.
 Tours are self-guided.
 It is handicap accessible and has air conditioning.

 The Genealogy/Research Library had it's beginnings in the Library Room at the Spitler House Community Museum.
 As more donations were received and more persons wished to do family research a bigger facility was needed.
 In 1995 it was moved to a house across the street from the Spitler House.
 Recently the Genealogy Research Library was moved to an area in the Exhibit Building and has been renamed the Wayne and Dorothy Watkins Research Library.
 The library holdings include surname family files, a wide variety of research books, high school graduate files, picture files and information about local businesses, people and events.
 For a complete listing see Genealogy/Research Library in the menu list or click on the above link.
 The library is open by appointment.
 Call 937-833-0285 and leave a message.
+We do request about a 1 week notice so that a volunteer can be available to assist the researcher.

 About Our City